-- One off camps and events (focus is on regular activities over a period). - Individual membership fees. - Meals and daily allowance for staff. - Existing, ongoing or recurrent organisational costs (for example, non-project-related salaries, insurance, lease or rental payments, administration expenses). - Projects that would be more appropriately supported through an alternative funding source or existing DLGSC grants program. - Projects undertaken outside Western Australia. - Programs that have already taken place or have commenced. - Capital works (for example, purchase of land or buildings, repairs, extensions, renovations, maintenance or trail construction). - Purchase of capital equipment (for example, computers, photocopiers and vehicles). - Trophies, prize money or gifts. - Hospitality functions (for example, award dinners, catering, alcohol, entertainment).
+- Payment to a State Sporting Association for services. - One off camps and events (focus is on regular activities over a period). - Individual membership fees. - Catering. - Meals and daily allowance. - Existing, ongoing or recurrent organisational costs (for example, non-projectrelated salaries, insurance, lease or rental payments, administration expenses). - Projects that would be more appropriately supported through an alternative funding source or existing DLGSC grants program. - Projects undertaken outside Western Australia. - Projects that have already been funded by DLGSC, unless it expands the reach (for example, expanded in new regions, extension of a pilot program, targets new regional location). - Programs that have already taken place or have commenced. - Capital works (for example, purchase of land or buildings, repairs, extensions, renovations, maintenance or trail construction). - Purchase of capital equipment (for example, computers, photocopiers and vehicles).

+- Purchase of merchandise or sporting and recreation equipment (for example, clothing, uniforms, safety equipment, adaptive equipment and water bottles). - Trophies, prize money or gifts. - Hospitality functions (for example, award dinners, catering, alcohol, entertainment).